Post & Sons Scholarship Information

 Sons of the American Legion Scholarship

-The Sons of The American Legion Detachment of Indiana encourages its members to seek a higher education in the State of Indiana and has established this scholarship to reward its members for outstanding service to community, state, and nation.
+The Sons of The American Legion Detachment of Indiana encourages its members & family members to seek a higher education in the State of Indiana and has established this scholarship to reward its members for outstanding service to community, state, and nation.

-This scholarship is unique because it is based only on a member’s involvement in activities of our organization rather than academic achievement or financial need.
-An applicant must be an active member of a squadron within the Indiana Detachment of the Sons of the American Legion, who will be attending an accredited college, university, or trade school located in Indiana during the 2013-2014 school year.
+An applicant must be a family member of an active member of a squadron within the Indiana Detachment of the Sons of the American Legion, who will be attending an accredited college, university, or trade school located in Indiana during the 2022 school year.

-The winning member will receive $1000, to be available for use during the 2013-2014 school year.
-The Detachment scholarship check will be issued to the winner through his school’s financial aid office.
+The winning members will receive $500 each, to be available for use during the upcoming school year.
+The Detachment scholarship check will be issued to the winner through the squardon.

-Anyone interested in being considered for this scholarship must complete the an application, an essay, and have an endorsement from their Squadron Commander or Post Commander.
-Rules for the 2012-2013 Scholarship Competition are listed on the following page.
+Anyone interested in being considered for this scholarship must complete the an application, an essay.
+Rules for the 2022 Scholarship Competition are listed on the following page.

 ©Copyright by Veterans Online, LLC - All Rights Reserved